- 1. Definition of Aggravated Felony

 3. Impact on Immigration Status

 A conviction for an aggravated felony carries severe and far-reaching consequences that can drastically alter your immigration status.
-Such a conviction often triggers mandatory deportation (removal) proceedings and permanently bars you from accessing critical forms of relief that many immigrants depend on to remain lawfully in the United States.
-These relief options include asylum, cancellation of removal, adjustment of status, and other protections designed to prevent removal and provide a pathway to lawful residency or citizenship.
-The stakes are incredibly high because an aggravated felony conviction can strip away these protections entirely, leaving individuals vulnerable to removal without the possibility of appeal or any form of relief.
+Such a conviction often triggers mandatory deportation (removal) proceedings and permanently bars you from accessing critical forms of relief, including asylum, cancellation of removal, and adjustment of status.

 Get complimentary general advice via email or WhatsApp!